Empirical Bayes posterior concentration in sparse high-dimensional linear models: The empirical Bayes model

 We interpret ``empirical Bayes'' loosely---if the prior depends on data, then the corresponding posterior is empirical Bayes.
 The combination of a prior, data-dependent or not, with a fractional likelihood via Bayes formula can also be understood from this empirical Bayes point of view.
 Indeed,

 i.e., the Bayes combination of a fractional likelihood with a prior is equivalent to a Bayes combination of the original likelihood function with a data-dependent prior.
-As \citet{walker.hjort.2001} explain, rescaling the prior by a portion of the likelihood helps to protect from possible inconsistencies by penalizing those parameter values that ``track the data too closely.''
+As \citet{walker.hjort.2001} explain, rescaling the prior by a portion of the likelihood helps to protect from possible inconsistencies by penalizing those parameter values that ``track the data too closely.'' {Our proposal is obviously very different from the traditional empirical Bayes approach.
+As stated in Section~\ref{S:intro}, our goal is simply to construct a data-dependent distribution for $\beta$ that is easy to compute and also has optimal concentration properties.
+As a guide, we have followed the familiar prior-to-posterior updating, but added a new twist, and we will demonstrate in Sections~\ref{S:theory}--\ref{S:numerical} that our proposed empirical Bayes posterior distribution \eqref{eq:post0} does, indeed, achieve the stated objectives. }